julianmueller/insight_gui/README.md

     - add a "clear" method for all the pages
 - cleanup
     - remove "status_page" in window.ui
+    - check that refresh funcs do not return a bool
 - gnome/gtk4
     - make shortcuts (eg CTRL+F) work and add shortcuts page
     - add gtk action for all majoractions